-Unsocialized Stray Cats, you can see them if you know where to look.
-They are living outside in parks or in alleys, perhaps even in your neighborhood.
+Unsocialized Stray Cats, They are living outside in parks or in alleys, perhaps even in your neighborhood.
 They are cats who live outside without direct human contact.
 Some have been abandoned to fend for themselves; some of them were born outside.
-The longer they live on their own, away from human contact, the more unsocialized they become.

 The Freeborn County Humane Society believes we can improve the lives of these cats and benefit the towns and communities they exist in through our Unsocialized Stray Cat Initiative Program by using the TNR method.

 Trap, Neuter and Return (TNR) is widely recognized as an effective and humane way for managing and reducing unsocialized and stray cat populations.
 TNR involves humanely trapping these cats and transporting them to a clinic setting where they are spayed or neutered and have their ear-tipped.
 They may also receive a health check, vaccinations, and may be treated for minor medical conditions.
 After surgery, the cat is returned back to his colony and habitat – typically where caring individuals are providing food, water and a form of shelter.
 Since the cats are no longer reproducing, the colony will gradually diminish in size.
 By reducing or eliminating mating, fighting and wandering, TNR makes the colony more stable, impacts the influx of newcomers, and improves the health of the cats and their environment.
 Performed on a large scale, the successes of these programs can be felt at animal shelters and animal control facilities where fewer cats are admitted.